| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The following read accessors are defined:

-procedure description to print these objects in
+See also strftime procedure description to print these objects in

 human-readable form.

-Allocate an uninitialized object of type tm
+Allocate an uninitialized object of type tm.
+This procedure is

 used internally by other time-manipulation procedures.
 Perhaps, you do